If you’re wondering how a regular, Jesus-loving family goes from living in suburbia USA to serving full time as missionaries oversees, keep reading!

 Branden and Ernie had both grown up going to church.
 Branden’s dad was in the oil field, which meant their family moved quite a bit when he was younger.
 He’s the oldest of four siblings and loves football, meat and potatoes.

 Ernie’s parents are from the Philippines.
-Growing up as a first generation Asian-American, the language, food, and traditions of her childhood was a mix of two cultures.
+Growing up as a first generation Asian-American, the language, food, and traditions of her childhood were a mix of two cultures.
 Rice and pancit at the Thanksgiving table?
 Absolutely!

 They met young.
 Well, one was young; the other was super young.
 Branden was 20 and working for a children’s ministry resource company.
 He’d been involved in kids’ ministry for a few years – serving with Sunday school, a year interning with a children’s pastor, then puppeteering and teaching full time with this company.
 The work ethic exemplified in his childhood had definitely been passed down.